ycmjason/vuejs30/01-vuejs-drum-kit/README.md

 After running `npm run serve`, visit the localhost link on the terminal; you should see a grid of squares, each with a label of a sound.

 Your task is to make these squares clickable.
 When they are clicked, they should produce the corresponding sound.
+See [this](https://vuejs.org/v2/guide/events.html) for a guide to handle events.

 Inspect `src/App.vue` and `src/components/DrumPad.vue` carefully.
 Notice that inside `src/components/DrumPad.vue`, an `<audio>` tag is added which links to the correct sound already for you.